Jobs

 DependentTask

-Visualization of a job is intended to be used as help for development and debugging purposes.
-It’s not intended to be used for large jobs with hundreds or thousands of tasks, as the diagram may become too complex to be useful or readable.
-That’s why currently, the visualization is limited to jobs with a max of 200 tasks.
+Job visualizations are meant for development and debugging.
+They are not suitable for large jobs with hundreds of tasks, as the diagrams may become too complex.
+Currently, visualizations are limited to jobs with a maximum of 200 tasks.

 Customizing Task Display Names

-The text representing a task in the diagram defaults to the class name of the task.
-If you want to customize this text, you can do so by
+The text representing a task in the diagram defaults to a tasks class name.
+You can customize this by modifying the display

 field of the current_task